tedanvosin/Tekion-Challenge/README.md

 },
 ```

-Which states the file can only be accessed if the request is made via lambda.amazonaws.com.
+This states that the file can only be accessed if the request is made via lambda.amazonaws.com.

-In the lambda trust relation file we saw that any AWS user can assume the LambdaAccessRole, and this can be done using **aws sts**.
+Examining the lambda trust relation file shows that any AWS user can assume the LambdaAccessRole.
+This can be achieved using aws sts.

-First we need to get our account number.
+First get the account number.

 ```bash
 $ aws sts get-caller-identity